-The original bylaw facilitated the basic land use patterns in place today; Commercial along Route 28, 200 feet either side of the highway, and the remainder residential and agricultural.
-It remained unchanged until 1964 when it was amended to include a Conservancy District which was a predecessor to the Wetlands Protection Act (nonzoning).
-Other amendments between 1966 and 1970 created the Highway and Shopping District which is today's CH-2 Zone at Routes 137 and 39, Industrial Districts and Extensive Commercial Districts which are portions of today's IL Zones along Great Western Road and Oueen Anne Road.
+The original bylaw facilitated the basic land use patterns in place today: commercial along Route 28, 200 feet either side of the highway, and the remainder residential and agricultural.
+It remained unchanged until 1964 when it was amended to include a Conservancy District which was a predecessor to the Wetlands Protection Act (non-zoning).
+Other amendments between 1966 and 1970 created the Highway and Shopping District which is today's CH-2 Zone at Routes 137 and 39, and Industrial Districts which are portions of today's IL Zones along Great Western Road and Queen Anne Road.

-As of May, 1988, the minimum required area for single-family purposes anywhere in Town became 40,000 square feet and a minimum required frontage was 150 feet.
+As of May 1988, the minimum required area for single-family purposes anywhere in Town became 40,000 square based on a finding that one unit per acre feet was the maximum acceptable density to protect the drinking water supply.
+The minimum required frontage became 150 feet.
 Any new lots created after that date must contain at least 40,000 square feet and 150 feet of frontage in order to accommodate a single-family dwelling.
-Lots in existence prior to that date may be buildable if they were lawfully created, and meet the minimum area (and frontage) requirements of the Zoning Bylaw in effect at the time of layout.
+Lots in existence prior to that date may be buildable if they were lawfully created and meet the minimum area and frontage requirements of the Zoning Bylaw in effect at the time of layout.